JakobusV/JakobusV/README.md

 #### About me

-😎 I love spending time with my friends and family
+😎 Outside of coding, I love spending time with my friends and family

-📖 I'm a senior at <a href="https://www.neumont.edu/">Neumont College of Computer Science</a>, graduating with a bachelor's degree in Computer Science!
+📚 I'm a valedictorian alumni of <a href="https://www.neumont.edu/">Neumont College of Computer Science</a>, with a bachelor's degree in Computer Science!

+<!--
+OUTDATED
 💼 Here is my [Resume](https://github.com/JakobusV/JakobusV/blob/main/Vanderniet%2C%20Jakob%20-%20BSCS%20(github).pdf)!

-<!--
 **JakobusV/JakobusV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: